exoscale/seql/README.md

 This project was greatly inspired by @wilkerlucio's work on [pathom](https://github.com/wilkerlucio/pathom) and subsequently [EQL](https://github.com/edn-query-language/eql).
-As a first consumer of this library @davidjacot also help iron out a few kinks and made some significant improvements.
+As a first consumer of this library @davidjacot also helped iron out a few kinks and made some significant improvements.
+The 0.2.x release benefited from the sound advice and reviews of @arnaudgeiser and @mpenet.

 ## Quickstart